MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.19.17 (November 3, 2020)

 - Fix.
-When destinations did not support direct upload, transfers from the Agent to the destination would fail.
-Direct Upload destinations are now detected and handling has been corrected when the destination does not support direct upload.
+When destinations didn't support direct upload, transfers from the Agent to the destination would fail.
+Direct Upload destinations are now detected and handling has been corrected when the destination doesn't support direct upload.

 - Fix.
 Added direct uploads to user log filters, both on success and failure.
-This fixes a defect in logging where Agents using the Direct Upload feature (which is now the default) would not have their log entries included in the user logs.
+This fixes a defect in logging where Agents using the Direct Upload feature (which is now the default) wouldn't have their log entries included in the user logs.
 This will enable correct feedback for users of the Agent.

 ## Frontend v1.19.1 (October 28, 2020)

 This release fixes these customer issues:

 - Fix.
-When editing a source or destination path in Migration Manager with lots of items, the side panel would only render up to 100 items and the rest would appear blank.
+When editing a source or destination path in Migration Manager with lots of items, the side panel would only render up to 100 items, and the rest would appear blank.
 The file picker now displays all content.

 - Fix.
 When a customer entered a certain format for an email account as an admin, the email validation could fail even with a valid email addresses.
 This has been fixed.